evie-calico/espy/README.md

-because espy is largely "pure" and does not have global variables, libraries may only be provided to an espy program by passing them as function arguments from the host environment. this means that, practically, every single espyscript program is a single function which is immediately returned to the host. in most languages this would mean the entirety of the program has to be indented in a block, so espy's `with` syntax is designed to reuse the top-level block for the
+because espy is largely "pure" and does not have global variables, libraries may only be provided to an espy program by passing them as function arguments from the host environment. this means that practically every single espyscript program is a single function which is immediately returned to the host. in most languages this would mean the entirety of the program has to be indented in a block, so espy's `with` syntax is designed to reuse the top-level block for the